Katia Tarasconi: Assessor and Councilor

 She joined the Democratic Party and has been assessor for trade in Piacenza from 2007 to 2015 with the Mayor Roberto Reggi (PD) until 2012 and with the Mayor Paolo Dosi (PD) since 2012.
 In the 2014 Emilia-Romagna regional election, she became the first of the non-elected in the Piacenza district, but after Paola Gazzolo's nomination as Regional assessor (according to the Italian law, a role in the Regional executive is not compatible with the legislative seat) Tarasconi was proclaimed on 27 July 2015 in the former seat of her predecessor Gazzolo in the Legislative Assembly of Emilia-Romagna, being later re-elected at the 2020 regional election.

 Mayor of Piacenza

-On the occasion of the 2022 local elections, she announced her candidacy for the office of Mayor of Piacenza as official candidate of the centre-left coalition (Democratic Party, Azione and four civic lists).
-After obtaining 39.93% in the first round, she enters the ballot against the centre-right candidate and outgoing mayor Patrizia Barbieri and is elected new mayor with 53,46% of the votes.
-She left her seat in the Regional council on 28 June - according to the Italian law, the office of Mayor is not compatible with membership of the National Parliament or Regional Council - and she officially took office as new Mayor of Piacenza on 29 June.
+Before the 2022 local elections, she announced her candidacy for the office of Mayor of Piacenza as the official candidate of the centre-left coalition (Democratic Party, Azione and four civic lists).
+After obtaining 39.93% in the first round, she entered the second round against the centre-right candidate and incumbent mayor Patrizia Barbieri and was elected new mayor with 53,46% of the votes.
+In accordance with Italian law, she vacated her seat in the Regional council on 28.
+June, as the office of Mayor is not compatible with membership of the National Parliament or Regional Council and she officially took office on 29.
+June.